Hearing Aid evaluations and fittings

 Many consumers are unsure where to find professional help with their hearing.
 Our highly trained staff provides hearing healthcare in a manner that provides you with the information that you need for a successful hearing aid experience.

 Most adults with hearing loss can be helped with hearing aids.
 Choosing the right hearing aid can be difficult.
 There is an enormous amount of information regarding hearing aids and the choices can be daunting.
-Choosing an audiologist who can guide you through this process is the first critical decision in purchasing hearing aids.
+Choosing a specialist who can guide you through this process is the first critical decision in purchasing hearing aids.

 Of course, the first step to a successful hearing aid experience is an accurate audiological evaluation or hearing test.
 Equally important is a determination regarding your specific needs and lifestyle.
 It is critical to convey this information to the hearing healthcare professional.
 Finally, everyone has a budget.
 Your budgetary constraints should be discussed.
 Hearing aids are rarely covered by insurance.